akhikhl/multiproject-git-gradle/README.md

 }
 ```

+Implied semantics:

+* Whenever a project has gitSource property, the script will use it as complete URI for cloning/pulling.
+gitBase property (either per-project or global) is ignored for such project.

-gitSource can be specified only for individual projects, there is no global gitSource property.
+* gitSource can be specified only for individual projects, there is no global gitSource property.

 ###Configuring project build